From BR Bullpen

 In April of 2008, Guillén accused umpire Phil Cuzzi of having a vendetta against him.
 Guillén was fined by Major League Baseball for his comments.
 However, his managerial career rebounded that season, as the White Sox surprised by battling with the Minnesota Twins for the AL Central division title.
 One of Guillén's most successful moves was committing to rookie Alexei Ramírez, who went on to a 20-homer season with several clutch hits after a very slow start.
 In 2010, when the Sox started the season slowly, there were rumors of strong tensions between Guillén and GM Kenny Williams, and that one of them would have to go, but thing were patched up as the team started playing better in mid-year and even made a run at the AL Central title, finishing in 2nd place with a solid 88-74 record.

 Guillén got in trouble again in early 2011 for violating MLB's social media policy.
-Shortly after being ejected from a game with the New York Yankees on April 27 by home plate umpire Todd Tichenor, he was caught sending public messages over his Twitter account commenting on the ejection.
+Shortly after being ejected from a game with the New York Yankees on April 27th by home plate umpire Todd Tichenor, he was caught sending public messages over his Twitter account commenting on the ejection.
 This was in violation of the policy, which states that no such communication should occur from 30 minutes before the start of a game until its conclusion.
 He was handed a two-game suspension for his action.
 After the appointment of 80-year-old Jack McKeon as interim manager of the Marlins on June 20, 2011, speculation mounted that Guillén would be Florida's full-time manager in 2012, given his history with the team and with owner Jeffrey Loria.
-Indeed, on September 26th, Guillen announced he was stepping down as White Sox manager to take over as the re-named Miami Marlins manager the next season.
+Indeed, on September 26th, Guillen announced he was stepping down as White Sox manager to take over as the re-named Miami Marlins' manager the next season.
 The Marlins had to pay compensation in the form of two minor league players, P Jahn Marinez and IF Osvaldo Martinez, to secure Ozzie's services.
 Pitching coach Don Cooper took over as Sox manager for the last two games, as bench coach Joey Cora, who should have been given the assignment was instead let go as he was expected to follow Guillén to Miami.

 Guillén was the manager as the Marlins inaugurated their new name and ballpark in 2012.
-He quickly got himself with trouble with his mouth - not for the first time - when he touched on a very prickly subject in Miami, FL, professing to Time Magazine his admiration for Cuban dictator Fidel Castro during an interview which came out in early April.
+He quickly got himself in trouble with his mouth - not for the first time - when he touched on a very prickly subject in Miami, FL, professing to Time Magazine his admiration for Cuban dictator Fidel Castro during an interview which came out in early April.
 That was anathema to locals, and the team quickly issued a statement disassociating itself from its manager's words, while Guillén was forced to issue an apology.
 However, the controversy refused to die, and on April 10th, Guillén was forced to travel from Philadelphia, PA to Miami to hold a press conference where he would apologize more fully.
-Ironically, his hiring by the Marlins had been seen as a boon to the team's relations with the local hispanic community, but the team was now facing petitions from the city's huge Cuban-American population asking for Ozzie's firing and detracting from the buzz created by Marlins Park's opening.
+Ironically, his hiring by the Marlins had been seen as a boon to the team's relations with the local Hispanic community, but the team was now facing petitions from the city's huge Cuban-American population asking for Ozzie's firing and detracting from the buzz created by Marlins Park's opening.
 Marlins management finally decided to suspend Guillén for five games in order to show it was taking the matter with the utmost seriousness.
 He was involved in another typical incident on July 15th, when he asked home plate umpire Marty Foster to check Washington Nationals rookie Bryce Harper's bat for excessive pine tar in the 1st inning.
 When Harper came to the plate with a new bat in the 4th inning, he pointed his new weapon at Ozzie, prompting him to erupt in a tirade of shouts, and call the youngster disrespectful and unprofessional after the game.
 As the Marlins' season sank into irrelevancy after the high hopes around opening day, Guillén's relationship with owner Loria seemed to sour.
 In September, he told the media: "If Jeffrey doesn't think I'm doing the job I should do ... it's not the first time he's fired a manager.
 Look yourself in the mirror and ask why so many (bleeping) managers come through here."
 A comment from closer Heath Bell indicated that relations with his players were not optimal either: "It's been an interesting year with Ozzie.
 That's pretty much all I'll say about that.
 It's just been really interesting to have him as a manager."
 All of this prompted speculation that his stay in Miami might indeed be short-lived, which was confirmed on October 23rd when he was handed his walking papers even though he still had three years left on his contract.

 Notable Achievements